binarycamper/ft_transcendence/README.md

 (frontend 'upload Image' button)
 - image-upload extension check, only images allowed and Mb size limit and format. provides immediate feedback to the user and reduced Server Load
+- Use CAPTCHA !! will prevent DoS attacks

 - matchmaking system
 ```